 The Bank has adopted a defined 401(k) Plan for the benefit of its employees in November 2006.
 Under the Plan, employees will be permitted to designate a certain percentage of their pre-tax wages to be deposited into their 401(k) account.
 The Bank will match a portion of every dollar contributed, up to the maximum permitted by law.
 Enrollment to the 401(k) Retirement program is at open enrollment and after 180 days of uninterrupted service with the Bank.
 The Board of Directors determines contributions to the Plan annually.
-The Bank contributed \$\$241,481 to the Plan in 2018.
-The Bank did not contribute to the Plan in 2017.
+The Bank contributed \$305,183 and \$241,481 to the Plan in 2019 and 2018, respectively.